feluxe/sty/README.md

 ## Description

-Simple, intuitive and extensible string styling for your terminal.
+Simple, flexible and extensible string styling for your terminal.

-Sty has no dependencies and consists of ~ 170 LOC (incl. empty lines).
+Sty has no dependencies and consists of only ~200 LOC (including empty lines and comments).

 ## Getting Started